-- If you choose to allow Unity Connection to search for Exchange servers, Unity Connection can automatically detect when you move mailboxes from one version of Exchange to another and can automatically update Unity Connection user settings. - If you choose a specific Exchange server, Unity Connection can sometimes detect when you move mailboxes from one Exchange server to another, and can automatically access the Exchange mailbox in the new location.
-When Unity Connection cannot detect mailbox moves, you must manually update unified messaging services or unified messaging accounts:
+• If you choose to allow Unity Connection to search for Exchange servers, Unity Connection can automatically detect when you move mailboxes from one version of Exchange to another and can automatically update Unity Connection user settings.

-- If you moved all of the Exchange mailboxes accessed by a unified messaging service: Update the unified messaging service to access a different Exchange server. - If you moved only some of the Exchange mailboxes accessed by a unified messaging service: Update unified messaging account settings to use a unified messaging service that accesses mailboxes in the new location.
+- If you choose a specific Exchange server, Unity Connection can sometimes detect when you move mailboxes from one Exchange server to another, and can automatically access the Exchange mailbox in the new location.
+When Unity Connection cannot detect mailbox moves, you must manually update unified messaging services or unified messaging accounts: - If you moved all of the Exchange mailboxes accessed by a unified messaging service: Update the unified messaging service to access a different Exchange server. - If you moved only some of the Exchange mailboxes accessed by a unified messaging service: Update unified messaging account settings to use a unified messaging service that accesses mailboxes in the new location.

 Table 2-4 identifies when Unity Connection can and cannot automatically detect mailbox moves between Exchange servers.
-For information on updating Unity Connection user settings when Unity Connection cannot detect mailbox moves, see the "Configuring Cisco Unity Connection 8.5 and Later and Microsoft Exchange for Unified Messaging" chapter.
+For information on updating Unity Connection user settings when Unity Connection cannot detect mailbox moves, see the "Moving Microsoft Exchange Mailboxes for Connection Users Who Are Configured for Unified Messaging" chapter.

-Table 2-4 Choosing a Specific Exchange Server: When Unity Connection Can Detect Mailbox Moves Between Exchange Servers
+Table 2-4 Choosing a Specific Exchange Server: When Unity Connection Can Detect Mailbox Moves Between Exchange Servers Exchange Servers